herico/game-flag-app/README.md

-# Flag Recognition Quiz – Offline Assets
+# Flag Recognition Game – Quiz and Pairs

-This PWA supports using local data and images so gameplay doesn’t re-hit external APIs on every question and works offline.
+This PWA now offers two ways to play and supports using local data and images so gameplay works fast and offline.

+## Game modes
+- Quiz (original): Guess the country name from a flag.
+10 questions with a timer.
+- Pairs (new): Match countries to their flags.
+A session has 20 pairs shown in sets of 5 at a time.

+Use the “Game mode” selector in the header to switch.
+Your last choice is remembered.

 ## What changed
 - The app now looks for `assets/countries.json` first to load the countries list.